Shrihari-Nair/zolvit_invoice_data_extraction/README.md

 2. The report will be printed in the console itself.

 ## Report
-The Report for the above problem statement is available [here](https://drive.google.com/drive/folders/1cmJV_mq7puPGfpuc1Y0tH-97zEge0dYc?usp=sharing)
+The drive link of the report is available [here](https://drive.google.com/drive/folders/1cmJV_mq7puPGfpuc1Y0tH-97zEge0dYc?usp=sharing)